 I still stand by those words.

-one to let sleeping dogs lie — especially not when there’s an opportunity to enlighten and to be snarky all at
+not one to let sleeping dogs lie — especially not when there’s an opportunity to enlighten and to be snarky all

 but telling question.
 Was his company equally offended and morally pained when on several occasions since that fateful commentary

 I had dared to put in print certain genuinely positive and occasionally even glowing assessments of other things the same